-She has a Facebook B-School Group for alumni of B-School that has over thirteen thousand (13,000) members.
+She has a Facebook B-School Group for alumni of B-School that has over seventeen thousand (17,000) members.
 (There are numerous offshoots of B-School in different countries like B-School for Aussies that has over one thousand (1,000) members).

-Marie has over three hundred and twenty thousand (320,000) Likes on Facebook and one hundred and forty six thousand (146,000) Twitter followers.
+Marie has over one hundred and forty six thousand (146,000) Twitter followers.